 Thinking green for the environment!
-In this course Students can look forward to study of alternative energy resource, designing and building using solar wind energy.
+In this course students can look forward to studying alternative energy resource, designing and building using solar and wind energy.
 Further opportunity to explore programing and coding for robotics application, as well as independent project construction design building.